-Chutneys are one of those foods that nearly every one has a version of.
+Chutneys are one of those foods that nearly everyone has a version of.
 But I associate them primarily with Irish and Indian food.
-My Irish grandfather adored chutneys, however, the first time I had this wonderful condiment was in an Indian restaurant.
+My Irish grandfather adored chutneys; however, I first had this wonderful condiment in an Indian restaurant.

 “What are you making?” she asked.

 “Huh.
 I thought that was a Southern thing,” she said.

 “Really?
 Chutneys are popular in Alabama?”
 I asked.

 “Are you kidding me?
 I’ve never been to a barbecue without one,” she said.

 So I checked “learn something new today” off my to-do list, and we happily dug into this batch of spicy and citrusy chutney.

 It’s perfect for sandwiches or a sliced baguette as a party appetizer.
 I hear it’s also great at barbecues.